questianon/sdupdates/README.md

 * "Anime screencap" creates scenes from an anime
 * from anon: to use character (franchise/series/show/etc.), you have to format it as character \\(franchise\\)
 * the tokenizer struggles to parse underscores, ymmv
+* img2img -> prompt gets you more consistency

 **Negative:**
 * NAI's default (remove "nsfw" if you want nsfw outputs): nsfw, lowres, bad anatomy, bad hands, text, error, missing fingers, extra digit, fewer digits, cropped, worst quality, low quality, normal quality, jpeg artifacts, signature, watermark, username, blurry